gante/huggingface-demos/experiments/faster_generation/README.md

 All scripts have the same flags, e.g. `python benchmark_code_python.py -h` yields:
 ```
-Run the benchmark, comparing the original to the new generation.
+Run the benchmark, comparing assisted generation vs base generation.

 positional arguments:
-  model
+  model                 The *main* model to be used

 options:
   -h, --help            show this help message and exit
   --aux-model AUX_MODEL
+                        The *assistant* model to be used
-  --dtype DTYPE
+  --dtype DTYPE         The data type to be used in BOTH models
   --temperature TEMPERATURE
+                        The temperature value for sampling.
+If not set, greedy decoding is used.
   --num-samples NUM_SAMPLES
+                        The number of examples from the dataset to run the benchmark on
   --max-gpu-memory [MAX_GPU_MEMORY ...]
+                        The maximum GPU memory to be used for each GPU
 ```

 Example command: